Startup Austria

 Quality of life.
 Graz has a walkable city center, affordable housing, excellent public transport, and proximity to both the Alps and the Mediterranean.
 Founders who need balance — and burnout prevention is not optional — find Graz significantly less stressful than Vienna or Berlin.

 Proximity to industry.
 Styria has a strong automotive and manufacturing sector (Magna, AVL, etc.).
 If your startup serves industrial clients, being physically close to these companies gives you a sales advantage that a remote-first startup in Vienna cannot match.
+These corporates also run innovation programs and are genuinely interested in startup partnerships — not just innovation theater.
+B2B startups in automotive, manufacturing, and industrial tech have natural corporate partners in the region.

 The Graz Disadvantage